“Sometimes the smallest things take up the most room in our heart.” – Winnie The Pooh

 In the sweetness of friendship let there be laughter and sharing of pleasures.
 For in the dew of little things the heart finds its morning and is refreshed. – Khalil Gibran

 Amidst our fast-paced lives, rare are the moments we feel at peace and content with ourselves.
 Capture those rare moments.
-Sometimes taking out time for yourself between your packed schedule and listening to your favourite artist’s song while watching the sunset can bring a great amount of happiness to you.
+Sometimes taking out time for yourself between your packed schedule and listening to your favorite artist’s song while watching the sunset can bring a great amount of happiness to you.

 It would be no surprise if we take these things for granted; as all of us are grappled by the spell of capitalism which disables us to build deeper connections with ourselves.